cbachhuber/opencv-wiki/OpenCV_GSoC_Application.md

 ### Anything else we should know?

 OpenCV is used extensively inside Google.See googler Vincent Rabaud vincent.rabaud@gmail.com.
 He is an active contributor.
-You may also contact another long time mentor who joined Google recently in Fei-Fei Li's group: Grace Vesom grace.vesom@gmail.com.
 We are a very active library (average 280,000 downloads/month) under intense development (see the change logs: https://github.com/opencv/opencv/wiki/ChangeLog, and meeting notes https://github.com/opencv/opencv/wiki/Meeting_notes).
-We are used in virtually every university that has a CS department.
-2 repositories on github: opencv (core alg) and opencv_contrib (new stuff). https://github.com/opencv/opencv , https://github.com/opencv/opencv_contrib/tree/master/modules
+We are used in virtually every university and every business that deals with computer vision.
 ------------------------------------------------------------------------

 OpenCV Profile: